 The last bit of the Slave Address Byte defines the operation to be performed.
-When this R/\overline{W} bit is a one, then a read operation is selected.
+When this R/W bit is a one, then a read operation is selected.
 A zero selects a write operation.
-Refer to Figure 7.
+Refer to Figure 11.

-After loading the entire Slave Address Byte from the SDA bus, the X1205 compares the device identifier and device select bits with '1101111'.
+After loading the entire Slave Address Byte from the SDA bus, the X1227 compares the device identifier and device select bits with '1010111' or '1101111'.
 Upon a correct compare, the device outputs an acknowledge on the SDA line.

 Following the Slave Byte is a two byte word address.
 The word address is either supplied by the master device or obtained from an internal counter.
-On powerup the internal address counter is set to address 0H, so a current address read of the CCR array starts at address 0.
-When required, as part of a random read, the master must supply the 2 Word Address Bytes as shown in Figure 7.
+On powerup the internal address counter is set to address 0h, so a current address read of the EEPROM array starts at address 0.
+When required, as part of a random read, the master must supply the 2 Word Address Bytes as shown in Figure 11.

 In a random read operation, the slave byte in the "dummy write" portion must match the slave byte in the "read" section.
-For a random read of the Clock/Control Registers, the slave byte must be 1101111x in both places.
+That is if the random read is from the array the slave byte must be 1010111x in both instances.
+Similarly, for a random read of the Clock/Control Registers, the slave byte must be 1101111x in both places.

-Figure 7.
-Slave Address, Word Address, and Data Bytes
+Figure 11.
+Slave Address, Word Address, and Data Bytes (64 Byte pages)